nus-cs2103-AY2223S1/tp/docs/_ug/QuickStart.md

 3. Copy the jar file to an empty folder.
 This will be your home folder for FoodRem.
 4. Double-click on the jar file to launch FoodRem.

-ℹ If FoodRem does not launch after double-clicking the jar file, check out the [Troubleshooting](#troubleshooting) section for a solution.
+ℹ If FoodRem does not launch after double-clicking the jar file, check out the [Troubleshooting](#troubleshooting) section for an alternative solution.

 Congratulations!
 You now have FoodRem set up.